 You can report any changes to your condition or work by mail, phone, fax, or in person.
 You can also communicate a difference through your Social Security online account.

-Why does Social Security Disability End?
+Why Does Social Security Disability End?

 The most common reasons that SSDI ends include: